Wil Myers Player Props: Reds vs. Phillies

-Wil Myers -- 1-for-2 in his last game -- will be in action for the Cincinnati Reds against the Philadelphia Phillies, with Zack Wheeler on the hill, on April 7 at 3:05 PM ET.
+Wil Myers -- 1-for-4 in his last game -- will be in action for the Cincinnati Reds against the Philadelphia Phillies, with Bailey Falter on the mound, on April 8 at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Cubs.
+He had a one-hit showing in his previous game (1-for-4) against the Phillies.

 Wil Myers Game Info & Props vs. the Phillies